CultivateHQ/cultivateHQ.com/source/posts/2016-11-04-three-alternatives-to-using-genevent-in-elixir.html.md

 ## Summary

-And there we have it: 3 great alternatives to GenEvent.
-Registry will be bundled with Elixir 1.4, so you will soon be able to use it without adding any more dedpendencies.
 You may already be using gproc as a registry for dynamic processes; if so, it may be convenient to also use it's pub/sub capabilities.
-Phoenix PubSub has the benefits of actually being designed for pub/sub, has a clearer pub/sub interface, and is easy to distribute.
+In most cases it would be better to use the built-in `Registry` if you need the events to be propagated locally.

+Use `Phoenix.PubSub` if you want events to be propagated to all connected nodes.

+## Updates

+* **2018-02-27** Update to Elixir 1.6; changed references to `Registry` being an upcoming feature of Elixir 1.4 to it being built-in to Elixir; altered the summary to be clearer about `Phoenix.PubSub` events propagating across all connected nodes, while `Registry` being for local events.